OdairPianta/pvalidator/README.md

 * maximum date time: parse string and check is date is before the maximum
 * Size string: value size check
 * Integer: check value is a integer
+* Only one: check if only one value was entered

 ## packages.yaml